 You may be able to put enough food down or leave an automatic pet feeder but your cat could be at risk if it injures itself or falls ill.

-If its an indoor cat its litter tray will be soiled and it may choose to toilet somewhere else in your house.
+If it’s an indoor cat its litter tray will be soiled and it may choose to go to the toilet somewhere else in your house.
 If you are regularly away make sure you have someone who can pop in and care for your cat.

 14. Neutering or spaying is a good idea